The Best Harissa Substitute (+ More Alternatives)

 Harissa is commonly used in North African cuisine to add flavour and a bit of heat to stews, soups, and couscous dishes.
 It is also a condiment, either served on its own or mixed with other ingredients such as yoghurt or mayonnaise.

-But if you need your harissa today and can’t find any in your local store, this post has you covered with a variety of homemade harissa paste recipes and easy harissa alternatives.
+But if you need your harissa today and can’t find any in your local store, I have you covered with a variety of homemade harissa paste recipes and easy harissa alternatives.

 Typical harissa paste ingredients